By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Acute stress disorder is when something stresses us out and this stress results in impairment to our ability to function.
+Acute stress disorder is when something stresses us out and this stress results in impairment of our ability to function.
 It goes far beyond just being stressed out and needing time to recuperate.

 Acute Stress Disorder.

-Acute stress Disorder is not just being stressed out or needing time off from work, it is far more debilitating that those symptoms.
+Acute Stress Disorder is not just being stressed out or needing time off from work, it is far more debilitating than those symptoms.